 .
 Support of residents under 25 years of age for vocational training.

 .
-The maintenance and running of the village hall
+The maintenance and running of the village hall and caretaker's cottage.

 .
 The maintenance and running of four properties let at priority to village residents.